hemkan/MotorEase/README.md

 <ins> Build 1: Running the Image with Local Build: </ins>

 - With these instructions you will be able to run the Docker Image locally and propagate your changes to the Docker Container automatically.
+These set of instructions are for Windows WSL.

 - This build uses the: glove.6B.100d from ```https://github.com/stanfordnlp/GloVe?tab=readme-ov-file#download-pre-trained-word-vectors```so please download the glove embedding here if you would like to use the same model.
-  - Other models can be used and to use those models please change MotorEase.py in the Code directory with the model you would like to use.
+  - Other models can be used and to use those models please change line 47 in Code/MotorEase.py .
-  - This model was chosen becasue it simulated the same results as the original Docker Image.
+  - This model was chosen because it simulated the same results as the original Docker Image.

 - To build the image run:
  ```bash